webdevelopers-eu/z-template/README.md

 - All contributions are welcome.
 Please submit a pull request or open an issue.
 - Should any part of this documentation be unclear, please open an issue with a clarification request or suggestion.

-### Why those design choices?
+### Why these design choices?

-The innovative "z-var" attribute provides maximum flexibility and long-term stability, as it is not impacted when reapplying the template to the same element.
+The unique "z-var" attribute ensures maximum versatility and durability, as it remains intact during repeated application of templates to the same element.

-I have taken great care to establish a defined syntax vocabulary, making it possible for Z Template engine to be easily implemented in any language.
-The implementation in JavaScript is just one example of its limitless potential and it allows for transpiling to other languages with minimal changes.
+The syntax vocabulary and the code has been carefully crafted to ensure that the Z Template engine can be effortlessly translated into any language.
+The JavaScript implementation is just one demonstration of its boundless possibilities, and it can be effortlessly adapted to other languages possibly through transpilation.

-The implementation relies heavily on XPath rather then on CSS selectors, which makes it possible to implement in any language that supports XPath and DOM.
+This implementation leverages XPath rather than CSS selectors, making it adaptable to any language that supports XPath and DOM.